krishnaramb/FB_Prep/glassdoor_questions.md

 * Simple comparison between numbers given constraints see how many comparisons are true.
 * Import a CSV / JSON file.
 If condition is met, print two attributes for that condition.
 * Add each number in an array until the sum equals the rest of the array
-* Their coding interview is not crazy, it is focussed on performance and efficiency (please be thorough with complexity analysis
+* Their coding interview is not crazy, it is focussed on **performance and efficiency** :sparkling_heart: (please be thorough with complexity analysis
 * With very little detailed information, how would you approach tackling a performance problem in a web application (i.e., step through your thought process of what steps you would take, information you would seek, etc.).
 * coding - counting things in a logfile, basic algorithms
 * Problem with many formulas to get speed of different animals based on the number of legs.
 Information comes from 2 different files.
 Process the info and display animals from fastest to slowest